kyleneideck/BackgroundMusic/README.md

 - No restart required to install
 - Runs entirely in userspace

 **Version 0.1.0**, first release.
 Probably very buggy.
+Not very polished.
 Pretty much only tested on one system.
 (A MacBook running OS X 10.11 using the built-in audio device.)

 **Requires OS X 10.10+**.
 Might work on 10.9, but I haven't tried it.